mrousavy/hermes-release-build/README.md

 <img src="https://github.com/facebook/hermes/raw/main/doc/img/logo.svg" align="right" width="15%">

-A GitHub repository that builds [Hermes](https://github.com/facebook/hermes), my favourite JavaScript engine, for iOS and Android.
+A GitHub repository that builds [Hermes](https://github.com/facebook/hermes) - my favourite JavaScript engine - for iOS and Android.

 A new Hermes build can be triggered by creating a new GitHub release.
 The resulting `.xcframework` and `.aar`/`.so` files can be found in the respective GitHub releases.